MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

    6:   c3                      retq
 {% endhighlight %}

-Amazon Redshift uses Intel Xeon E5-2670v2 CPUs, so you would set `-march=ivybridge`.
-By default, my `gcc` emits code for the `x86-64` target, which was originally released in 2000.
+The Amazon Redshift node type that I'm testing on uses Intel Xeon E5-2670v2 CPUs, so you would set `-march=ivybridge`.
+By default, my `gcc` emits code for the `x86-64` target, whose specification was originally released in 2000.
 So make sure you're getting the full benefit of your newer CPU instructions.

-## Staging
+## Using a Loader for Staging

 Once the code has been built and any relocations removed, we'll want to test it locally before we load it into Redshift.
 Here is the actual entry point for our C code:
 {% highlight cpp %}